apache/camel-website/content/blog/2020/06/camel-k-release-1.0.0/index.md

 kamel run Routes.java -t prometheus.enabled=true
 ```

 That's it.
-No need to setup services an labels to enable scraping.
+No need to setup services and labels to enable scraping.
 A default prometheus configuration file is also provided for the integration, with sensible defaults.
 Of course you also have the option to provide [your own configuration](https://camel.apache.org/camel-k/latest/traits/prometheus.html) for advanced use cases.

 Now, let's suppose you want to see what your routes are doing and trace the execution flow of an integration.
 What you need to do is to install an opentracing compatible application in the namespace, such as **[Jaeger](https://www.jaegertracing.io/)**, and run the integration as: